See below for links to the various Spanish content sections.

 i (ee) in Spanish is actually again shortened as in the English ‘it’ (so is more ‘clipped’ than the English word ‘bee’) .
 Like other vowels, a, e, o and u, you may see a mark above the letter (í ), which highlights that this is where the stress lies in the word.
 The mark is added only when stress deviates from the general stress rule.
 Normally WORD STRESS is on the second last syllable if the word ends in a vowel, s or n; while if a word ends in a consonant other than s or n, the last syllable is stressed.

-j (hota) is the closest sound to ‘h’ – a soft sound as in the name Juan (sounding like hwan).
+j (hota) is perhaps the closest sound to ‘h’, though not as soft, for example in the name Juan (sounding like hwan).

 l (ellay) sounds like the English l, but ll (elyay) as in paella or llamar is generally pronounced rather like the ‘llia’ in palliative or the ‘ly’ in halyard, but in both cases a little shorter – it takes practice and listening to native Spanish speakers to get the sound right.